-Stockholders may direct any communications intended for the Board of Directors to our Corporate Secretary, by telephone to (734) 332-7800, by facsimile to (734) 332-7878, or by mail to Synthetic Biologics, Inc., Administrative Office, 617 Detroit Street, Suite 100, Ann Arbor, Michigan 48104.
+Stockholders may direct any communications intended for the Board of Directors to our Corporate Secretary, by telephone to (734) 332-7800, by facsimile to (734) 332-7878, or by mail to Synthetic Biologics, Inc., Finance & Administrative Office, 617 Detroit Street, Suite 100, Ann Arbor, Michigan 48104.

 This centralized process assists the Board of Directors in reviewing and responding to stockholder communications in an appropriate manner.
-If a stockholder wishes to direct any communication to a specific board member, the name of that board member should be noted in the communication.
+If a stockholder wishes to direct any communication to a specific member of the Board of Directors, the name of that member of the Board of Directors should be noted in the communication.
 The Board of Directors has instructed the corporate secretary to forward stockholder correspondence only to the intended recipients, and has also instructed the corporate secretary to review all stockholder correspondence and, in the corporate secretary's discretion, refrain from forwarding any items deemed to be of a commercial or frivolous nature or otherwise inappropriate for the Board of Directors' consideration.
 Any such items may be forwarded elsewhere in the Company for review and possible response.